pakshuang/ai-chat-survey/docs/backend.md

 | **Survey Responses: Get Response**      | `/api/v1/surveys/{survey_id}/responses/{response_id}`      | GET    | Retrieves a response object by ID, requiring admin authentication.                |
 | **Survey Responses: Send Chat Message** | `/api/v1/surveys/{survey_id}/responses/{response_id}/chat` | POST   | Sends a message to the chatbot and receives a response.                           |

-#### Components:

-##### Admins

-Admins play a crucial role in managing the system.
-They have access to an admin portal where they can create and delete surveys, as well as view responses to surveys they create.
-The API provides endpoints specifically for admin management.

-##### Surveys

-Surveys are a fundamental aspect of the AI Chat Bot system, providing the necessary context and structure for interactions.
-The API supports the creation, retrieval, and deletion of surveys.

-##### Survey Responses

-Survey responses capture user interactions and feedback.
-The API allows for the submission, retrieval, and update of survey responses.

 For the detailed API documentation, refer to [api.md](api.md).

 #### b.
 Database